 - Interconnected smoke alarms in all bedrooms and all floors in each apartment

 - Sufficient sizing of existing septic system (a house serviced by a septic system may not be allowed to have an accessory apartment unless the system can be confirmed to support the extra loads)

-- Heating and ventilation upgrades are often required
+- Note: Heating and ventilation upgrades are often required

-- 2 parking spaces must have direct access to a public street
+- Two of the required spaces cannot block each other in and must have direct access to a public street

-- Only 1 parking space can be located within a garage
+- Only one required parking space can be located within a garage

-All accessory apartments must be registered by the Registrar (Town Clerk) or person appointed by them.
+All accessory apartments must be registered by the Registrar (Town Clerk) or person appointed by the Registrar.

 What do I need?